yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/security-policies/policies-guide.md

 }
 ```

-Here you can see the various fields as they are applied to Tyk access tokens, these are all described in the access tokens section of the Gateway REST API guide.
+Here you can see the various fields as they are applied to Tyk keys, these are all described in the Keys section of the [Gateway API](/docs/tyk-gateway-api/).

 The important differences here are two new additions: